toppyy/locationallocation/README.md

 # Location allocation and the p-median problem

+The program allocates demand locations to supply facilities by:
+* Calculating euclidean distances between locations
+* Choosing a set of facilities that try to minimize the total cost (~distance) between demand locations and supply facilities.

+## Instructions

+Arguments:
+* <i>out</i>: path of output file
+* <i>p</i>: number of facilities to allocate to
+* <i>dl</i>: file containing location of demand locations
+* <i>pl</i>: file containing location of possible facility locations
+* <i>a</i>: name of algorithm ("Naive"/"TeitzBart"/"GRIA")

+The input files are expected to
+* have a header row
+* have at least three columns: ID, X and Y coordinates
+* a possible fourth column to weight distances between demand and possible facility locations

 ## Example

 Solve example problem with GRIA and write results to EXAMPLE.csv.
 Chooses a set of 7 facilities that minimize the cost from demand locations.